We have been an expat in Qatar for over nine years. And the time has come for us to make a decision: should we stay or should we go?

 Okaaay.
 This doesn’t sound like a lot of ‘advantages’.
 Maybe because I wanted to stay here…

-So what are the things we need to do, now that we are considering moving back home?
+So here are the things expats should do when they are considering moving back home:

 We have been talking about it almost every week – reassessing our options, the advantages, and the disadvantages.
 Should we go or should we stay?